filecoin-project/devgrants/open-grant-proposals/open-proposal-metatron.md

 **Weeks 8-12:** Define & pilot incentive layer for data sharing and exchange.

-In general, we are requesting funding for ~100 hrs/week of work with a small core team of 3 individuals (1 tbd) at a rate of $60/hr for a period of 3 months.
-This is our minimal team.
+We are requesting funding to put together a small team of 3 individuals at a blended rate of $50/hr for a period of 3 months.
+This would allow us to transfer key knowledge from macterra, who can't commit to the project at this time, but has agreed to be available as a technical advisor.

-The 1 TBD python programmer is important so we can do proper knowledge transfer from David, who can only commit to the project on a part-time basis.

 The Metatron protocol will require ongoing support and funding beyond this 3 months roadmap.
 We would welcome the opportunity to become a closer part of the Filecoin/IPFS ecosystem.
 These discussions and/or the identification of a sustainable home for the project would occur in parallel to the roadmap below.